dvisockas/referential/README.md

 end
 ```

-This lets you use these methods as procs in a functional manner (to compose them, pass them as an argument to `.map`, etc).
+This lets you use these methods as procs in a functional manner (by composing them, passing them as an argument to `.map`, etc).

 Instead of writing: